 Theme Key concepts Activities and learning outcomes 3.
 Relationships Ngā whanaungatanga Respect Relationships Friendships Whanaungatanga Feelings and needs Peer pressure Family roles Family responsibilities Growing healthy relationships p.
 43 Students will identify different types of relationships and ways to enhance their own relationships.
 Exploring manaakitanga p.
 46 Students will discuss the concept of manaakitanga and identify strategies to manaaki others.
 Recognising and expressing my feelings p.
 48 Students will describe different emotions that they feel.
 Students will manage their thoughts and feelings in appropriate ways.
 Managing relationships and challenging situations p.
 51 Students will develop strategies to manage relationships and challenging situations.
 Managing peer pressure p.
-53 Students will describe examples of positive and negative peer pressure.
-Students will develop and practice responses to use in peer pressure situations.
+53 Students will develop and practice responses to use in peer pressure situations.
 Helping my whānau p.
 56 Students will recognise ways to enhance family relationships and wellbeing.
 Students will identify their responsibilities at home.

 Theme Key concepts Activities and learning outcomes 4.
 Growing and changing Te tipu me te huri o te tangata Growth and development Positive body image Movement of bodies Body parts Pubertal change Personal hygiene What do I need to grow? p.
 60 Students will describe how their body has changed and grown since birth.
 Students will identify the things they need for healthy growth and development.
 Our physical differences p.
 63 Students will recognise the ways that they look different to each other.
 Students will identify the things that they like about their own bodies.
 Moving my body p.
 65 Students will describe the benefits of exercise.
-Students will demonstrate positive ways of including others in play My changing body p.
-68 Students will describe the different stages of human growth, from birth to old age.
+Students will describe the different stages of human growth, from birth to old age.
 Students will describe some of the changes that occur to their bodies during puberty.
 Caring for my body p.
 71 Students will describe strategies to care for their bodies.
-5. Staying safe Te noho haumaru Body ownership Bullying Safety strategies Standing up for myself and others Cybersafety People who can help me Students will understand that their body is their own and they can decide what to do with it.
+5. Staying safe Te noho haumaru Body ownership Bullying Safety strategies Standing up for myself and others Cybersafety People who can help me I'm the boss of my body p.
+75 Students will understand that their body is their own and they can decide what to do with it.
 Students will know what to do and say if they don't feel comfortable or safe in a situation.
 Standing up for myself and others p.
 77 Students will recognise bullying behaviour and will develop strategies to stand up for themselves and others.
 Staying safe online p.
 80 Students will identify ways to stay safe when they are online or using mobile phones.
 Who can help me with my worries? p.
 82 Students will be able to identify strategies, people, and agencies in their community who they can talk to when they feel worried.
 A recipe for my wellbeing p.
 85 Students will reflect on their journey of growth and development and summarise what enhances their personal wellbeing.
 Students will plan and take part in a celebration of their learning.